What is Cribbage?

 How many holes are in a Cribbage board?

-The boards count score for each player, up to a maximum of 121, hence each line of peg-holes having a maximum of 120 holes in total.
+The boards count score for each player, up to a maximum of 121, hence each line of peg-holes has a maximum of 120 holes in total.

 How to Play Cribbage?